abur-cubur-games/policies/privacy-policy.md

 **Privacy Policy**

-This privacy policy is applicable to the Project Jelly app (hereinafter referred to as "Application") for mobile devices, which was developed by Mert Kalkancı (hereinafter referred to as "Service Provider") as a a Commercial service.
+This privacy policy is applicable to the Jelly Apocalypse app (hereinafter referred to as "Application") for mobile devices, which was developed by Mert Kalkancı (hereinafter referred to as "Service Provider") as a a Commercial service.
 This service is provided "AS IS".

 **What information does the Application obtain and how is it used?**
 **User Provided Information**